Online Trading Starts Here

 Editorial Note: While we adhere to strict Editorial Integrity, this post may contain references to products from our partners.
 Here's an explanation for How We Make Money.
 None of the data and information on this webpage constitutes investment advice according to our Disclaimer.

-What are Forex Indicators?
+What are Forex indicators?

 A forex indicator is a mathematical calculation that allows you to analyze a currency pair.
 It can consider volume, open interest, exchange rates, and other factors to help you understand the movement in the currency.
 This data is often presented in charts, bars, and graphs so that you can decide whether to move forward with a long or short position.